NetAuraTech/adonis-boilerplate/ARCHITECTURE.md

 - `silentAuth`: Checks without blocking (global, to have `currentUser` everywhere)
 - `detectUserLocale`: Detects and applies user's language (user preference > Accept-Language > default EN)
 - `container_bindings`: Binds HttpContext and Logger for DI
+- `verified`: Ensures user's email is verified, redirects to landing if not

 ---